Budgie (band)

 Budgie were a Welsh heavy metal band from Cardiff.
-The band formed in 1967, and the following year recorded a demo; in 1971, their first album (of blues-oriented hard rock), produced by Rodger Bain, was released by MCA.
-The band, a classic power trio with the occasional keyboard player, released ten albums, with MCA, A&M, and RCS, between 1971 and 1982, attracting a fair number of fans and achieving modest commercial success.
+The band formed in 1967, and recorded a demo the following year.

+In 1971, their first album was blues-oriented hard rock and produced by Rodger Bain, released by MCA.
+Later records found Budgie gradually moving into a harder and more aggressive sound.
+The band, usually a classic power trio with the occasional keyboard player, released ten albums, with MCA, A&M, and RCA, between 1971 and 1982, attracting a fair number of fans and achieving modest commercial success.

-Budgie were one of the earliest heavy metal bands, and according to Garry Sharpe-Young they were a seminal influence to many acts of that scene, particularly the so-called new wave of British heavy metal, and later acts such as Metallica.
-The band has been noted as "among the heaviest metal of its day."
+Budgie were one of the earliest heavy metal bands, and according to Garry Sharpe-Young they were a seminal influence on many acts of that scene, particularly the new wave of British heavy metal, and later acts such as Metallica.
+The band have been noted as "among the heaviest metal of its day".